emberjs/rfcs/text/0391-router-helpers.md

 ## Alternatives

-We could just start deprecating and removing functionality from `{{link-to}}` it self.
+We could just start deprecating and removing functionality from `{{link-to}}` itself.
 That being said, it is hard to understand how much of the community is reliant on certain feature of `{{link-to}}`.
 This also doesn't help with usecases like the i18n and markdown use cases.

 ## Unresolved questions